-The .C object attribute attaches the component reference to an object.
+The .C object attribute attaches the component reference descriptor to an object.
 It indicates that the object belongs to the given component.
-The attribute can be attached to objects on any layer.
-It is intended to identify e.g. which objects on a legend belong to which components.
+It can be attached to objects on any layer.
+It is intended to identify e.g. which objects in a legend belong to which components.